 10 of 10

 Planning on staying in Phoenix through the New Year?
 Fortunately for you, there's a great number of special events, parties, and celebrations for kids and adults alike to ring in the new year in true Arizona style.
-Take a look at our list of New Years' Eve specific events if you plan to stay in the Greater Phoenix area for the last night of the year.
+Take a look at the New Years' Eve specific events if you plan to stay in the Greater Phoenix area for the last night of 2018.